RachelRadford21/Brief/README.md

 - [x] Implementing article summarization with **Natural Language**.
 - [x] Exploring Siri integration for opening articles.

+---

+- [Post-Mortem](Post-Mortem.md) - Reflections on the development process and technical challenges

+---

 ## License

 This project is open-source and available under the [MIT License](License).